 Income tax (provision) benefit, net.
-Our income tax provision was \$367 million during the year ended December 31, 2015 compared to \$277 million in 2014.
-The increase in the provision was related to an increase in our effective tax rate, partially offset by a decrease in "Income (loss) before income taxes."
-Our effective tax rate during 2014 was favorably impacted by tax planning strategies related to the tax structure of certain foreign legal entities.
-During 2015, our effective tax rate was positively impacted by a \$63 million credit that was previously recorded in "Accumulated other comprehensive income (loss)" and was released to our income tax provision during the year ended December 31, 2015.
+Our income tax provision was \$866 million during the year ended December 31, 2016, an increase of \$473 million compared to the same period in 2015.
+The increase in the provision was primarily related to the increase in "Income (loss) before income taxes" and an increase in our effective tax rate.
+During the year ended December 31, 2015, our effective tax rate was positively impacted by a \$63 million credit that was previously recorded in "Accumulated other comprehensive income (loss)" and was released to our income tax provision during the year ended December 31, 2015.
 See Note 5 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information.